-- Inside macro directives, directly; - In the body of the .mod file, between an at-sign and curly braces (like @{expr}): the macro processor will substitute the expression with its value
+- Inside macro directives, directly; - In the body of the .mod file, between an @-sign and curly braces (like @{expr}): the macro processor will substitute the expression with its value

-It is possible to construct macro-expressions that can be assigned to macro-variables or used within a macro-directive.
-The expressions are constructed using literals of the basic types (boolean, real, string, tuple, array), comprehensions, macro-variables, macro-functions, and standard operators.
+It is possible to construct macro-expressions that can be assigned to macro-variables or used within a macrodirective.
+The expressions are constructed using literals (i.e.fixed values) of the basic types (boolean, real, string, tuple, array), comprehensions, macro-variables, macro-functions, and standard operators.